-According to one explanation, the three types of true sufferings refer to the three types of feelings within the aggregate of feeling levels of happiness (tshor-ba’i phung-po).
+According to one explanation, as found for instance in the Arya Mahaparinirvana Sutra (’Phags-pa yongs-su mya-ngan-las chen-po’i mdo), the three types of true sufferings refer to the three types of feelings within the aggregate of feeling levels of happiness (tshor-ba’i phung-po).

 - The suffering of suffering (sdug-bsngal-gyi sdug-bsngal) refers to unhappiness (sdug-bsngal).

 - The suffering of change (’gyur-ba’i sdug-bsngal) refers to tainted happiness (zag-bcas-kyi bde-ba).